znsio/specmatic-documentation/documentation/service_virtualisation.md

 If the customer_data and order_data directories exist, stub data will be loaded from them automatically.

-### Keeping all the expectations in a single directory
+### Organising the json expectation files into a single directory

 If you want to organise all your stubs into a single directory, so that you can manage them more easily, you'll need to pass that directory to the stub, like this: